-In the case of External BGP, the BGP neighbors must belong to different AS's, but share a common network.
-This common network should be used to carry the BGP messages between them.
+In the case of external peers, the peers must belong to different AS's, but share a common Data Link subnetwork.
+This common subnetwork should be used to carry the BGP messages between them.
 The use of BGP across an intervening AS invalidates the AS path information.
 An Autonomous System number must be used with BGP to specify which Autonomous System the BGP speaker belongs to.